-EC ¶144, App. (alterations and omissions in original).
+EC ¶144, JA0311-0312 (alterations and omissions in original).

-The first words of this paragraph plainly refer to the "price increase of ACRtubes in Europe ...."
+The first words of this paragraph plainly refer to the "price increase of ACR-tubes in Europe ...."
 Id. (emphasis added).
-Carrier's proposed reading also directly contradicts the context of the EC Decision as a whole-a decision that makes clear again and again that it concerns sales to European customers for services provided in Europe, and that does not speak to anticompetitive conduct in or affecting the United States.
-See supra 5-16.
+Carrier's proposed reading also directly contradicts the context of the EC Decision as a whole-a decision that makes clear again and again that it concerns sales to European customers for in the U.S. and Europe as from October 1993."
+EC Graphite Decision, Exhibit 3 to Outokumpu's Reply ¶¶132-134, JA0808.

-4. Finally, Carrier's attempt to escape the FTAIA's jurisdictional bar by limiting its Appeal to "purchases made in the United States," Carrier Br.
-22 n.2- while telling-is unavailing: The location of Carrier's purchases is irrelevant where, as here, the conduct Carrier challenges lacks the requisite "direct, substantial, and reasonably foreseeable effect" on U.S. domestic commerce.
-See 15 U.S.C. §6a (domestic effects inquiry precedes requirement that domestic injury "give[] rise to" Sherman Act claim); Empagran, 542 U.S. at 158-163 (reaching §6a(2) inquiry only after assuming existence of domestic effect under §6a(1)).15
+services provided in Europe, and that does not speak to anticompetitive conduct in or affecting the United States.
+See supra 5-17.

-2. The Few Allegations Not Drawn From The EC Decision Are Conclusory And Also Fail To Establish A "Direct, Substantial, and Reasonably Foreseeable Effect" On U.S. Domestic Commerce business to two of its members, Wieland and KME, while assigning its U.S.
+- 4. Finally, Carrier's attempt to escape the FTAIA's jurisdictional bar by limiting its Appeal to "purchases made in the United States," First Br.
+23 n.2-while telling-is unavailing: The location of Carrier's purchases is irrelevant where, as here, the conduct Carrier challenges lacks the requisite "direct, substantial, and reasonably foreseeable effect" on U.S. domestic commerce.
+See 15 U.S.C. §6a (domestic effects inquiry precedes requirement that domestic injury "give[] rise to" Sherman Act claim); Empagran, 542 U.S. at 158-163 (reaching §6a(2) inquiry only after assuming existence of domestic effect under §6a(1)).
+15 - 2.
+The Few Allegations Not Drawn From The EC Decision Are Conclusory And Also Fail To Establish A "Direct, Substantial, and Reasonably Foreseeable Effect" On U.S. Domestic Commerce

 As the District Court observed, there are a few allegations in Carrier's complaint that are not drawn directly from the EC Decision.
-See Order 6-7, App. .
+See Order 6-7, JA0926-0927.
 But the District Court rightly concluded that these allegations are conclusory and "essentially speculative."
-Order 7.
+Order 7, JA0927.

-For example, Carrier asserts that Cuproclima allocated Carrier's European business to Outokumpu.
-Carrier Br.
-12; Am Compl. ¶101, App. .
+For example, Carrier asserts that Cuproclima allocated Carrier's European business to two of its members, Wieland and KME, while assigning its U.S. business to Outokumpu.
+First Br.
+12-13; Am Compl. ¶101, JA0050-0051.
 The only factual allegation that Carrier offers in support of this conclusion is that Wieland and KME failed to pursue aggressively Carrier's U.S. business prior to 2003.
 Again, Carrier improperly tries to infer a positive from a negative.
 Carrier does not allege that it actually sought U.S. bids from Wieland or KME before 2003, that the two companies refused to bid (or bid high) in response to Carrier's request, or that Outokumpu was the sole bidder for Carrier's U.S. business.
-See Order 7, App.
-(Carrier's conclusory allegations that "the other co-conspirators did not pursue Carrier's U.S. business, without more, are not adequate to suggest conspiracy").
+See Order 7, JA0927 (Carrier's conclusory allegations that "the other co-conspirators did not pursue Carrier's U.S. business, without more, are not adequate to suggest conspiracy").
 Carrier must affirmatively and plausibly allege conspiracy; it cannot meet its pleading obligations by asking for an inference of conspiracy based on European suppliers' failure to compete for business in the United States, especially in light of Carrier's recognition of the self-sufficiency of the U.S. market.
-Supra 7-9.16
+Supra 7-9

-15 Carrier's change in position does, however, render the District Court's judgment of dismissal final as to Carrier's claims arising out of foreign purchases.
+Carrier's change in position does, however, render the District Court's judgment of dismissal final as to Carrier's claims arising out of foreign purchases.
 See, e.g., Molski v.
 Evergreen Dynasty Corp., 500 F.3d 1047 (9th Cir.
 2007) (dismissing two parties from appeal when appellant narrowed scope of appeal by limiting argument in opening brief), cert. denied, 129 S. Ct.
 594 (2008).

-The absence of supporting facts, coupled with its complete reliance on unreasonable inference, rob Carrier's allegation that Cuproclima allocated its U.S. business to Carrier of any weight: Even in a 12(b)(6) or facial 12(b)(1) posture, a court need not "accept as true allegations that are merely conclusory, unwarranted
+The absence of supporting facts, coupled with its complete reliance on unreasonable inference, rob Carrier's allegation that Cuproclima allocated its U.S.